tstromberg/sigstore-the-local-way/README.md

 * `could not open config file: config/crypto11.conf`: Check that `$HOME/sigstore-local` is your current working directory.
 If so, you missed part of 3.3.
 * `no key pair was found matching label "PKCS11CA"`: SoftHSM does not know about your CA certificate.
 Re-run the pkcs11 command in step 3.3.
 * `getting signer: getting key from Fulcio: retrieving cert: `: TBD
+*  `listen tcp :2112: bind: address already in use`: Another process is already using the default metrics publishing port.
+Try again with `--metrics-port=2113` (or any other available port).

 github:
 * `404 Page Not Found`: The GitHub clientID or clientSecret field in `$HOME/sigstore-local/dex-config.yaml` is incorrect.
 Run through step 3.5 again.